cokonnaya/Habit-Tracker/README.md

 - Lightweight and easy to use, built entirely with HTML, CSS, and JavaScript.

 ## How to Use
-1. Clone this repository Or

-2. Open the `habit_tracker.html` file in your web browser to start using the tracker.
+1. Open the # Habit Tracker [habit-tracker.html](habit-tracker.html) file in your web browser to start using the tracker.
-3. Type your desired habits in the provided input boxes for each month.
+2. Type your desired habits in the provided input boxes for each month.
-4. Track your progress by referring to the calendar days.
+3. Track your progress by referring to the calendar days.

 ## Live Demo
 If you have GitHub Pages enabled for this repository, you can view the live demo at: